sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/service-components.md

 The monitoring rules are evaluated against aggregate data derived from the service component's selection of events.
 Monitoring rules are configured in a separate resource: [rule templates][8].

-If you delete a resource (e.g. an entity, check, or event) that is part of one or more service components, Sensu will automatically remove the deleted resource from the service components.
+If you delete a resource (for example, an entity, check, or event) that is part of one or more service components, Sensu will automatically remove the deleted resource from the service components.

 ## Service component example